LaDilettante/minimal-mistakes/_posts/2018-06-18-dota-carry-concepts.md

 ### Farming pattern

 In the mid game, the limiting factor to your farm is map control.
-Indeed, with some items and levels, farming is no longer about whether you can creep creep fast enough, but about whether you can do it safe enough.
+Indeed, with some items and levels, farming is no longer about whether you can kill creep fast enough, but about whether you can do it safe enough.

 To gain map control, the priority list in your farming pattern should always be: *tower > Roshan > lane creep > neutral creep*.
 Destroying enemy tower and Roshan is obvious.
 Without tower, enemies can't TP in to stop you from farming.
-With Aegis, you are can take more risk in farming.
+With Aegis, you can take more risk in farming.

-More interesting is why lane creep are more important than neutrals.
+More interesting is why lane creeps are more important than neutrals.
 At the most basic level, lane creeps give more gold.
-But much more importantly, by killing lane creeps, you shove your creeps towards their tower, giving you vision and information.
-If you see defending their towers, you know that you can farm aggressively.
-If not, farm conservatively.
+But much more importantly, by killing lane creeps, you shove the lane towards enemy towers, giving you vision and information.
+If you see enemies defending their towers, you can farm aggressively.
+If not, farm conservatively near your team.

 Even when you can't farm lane creeps, try to farm neutrals that are close to the next objective.
-This way, if an opportunity arises (e.g. all enemies TP-ing to the opposite lane), you have the option to take the objective.
+This way, if an opportunity arises (e.g. all enemies TP-ing to the opposite lane), you have the option to take the objective.[^2]

+[^2]: It's not trivial to know what the next objective should be, or what qualifies as an opportunity to take it.
+Such depth is beyond the scope of this post.

 ### Summary